 This graduate course presents various matching models of economic slack.
 It uses them to study business-cycle fluctuations; Keynesian, classical, and frictional unemployment; optimal monetary policy and the zero lower bound; and optimal government spending.

-This paper develops a policy-oriented business-cycle model with fluctuating unemployment, stable inflation, and long zero-lower-bound episodes.
+This paper develops a policy-oriented business-cycle model with fluctuating unemployment and long zero-lower-bound episodes.
 The innovations are that producers and consumers meet through a matching function, and wealth enters the utility function.

 This paper shows that when unemployment is inefficient, optimal public expenditure deviates from the Samuelson rule to reduce the unemployment gap.
-Optimal stimulus spending is governed by the unemployment gap, unemployment multiplier, and an elasticity of substitution.
+Optimal stimulus spending depends on the unemployment gap, unemployment multiplier, and an elasticity of substitution.

 This paper develops a model of unemployment fluctuations.
 The innovation is to represent the labor and product markets with a matching structure.
 The model simultaneously features Keynesian unemployment, classical unemployment, and frictional unemployment.